qperfect-io/mimiqcircuits-python/docs/manual/special_ops.rst

 the circuit, `(rot)` defines the gate parameters.

-As you can see in the code above, to generate your own gate declaration you will need to instantiate :class:`~mimiqcircuits.Instruction`s.
-Instructions are instantiated using one operation followed by a list of targets needed by the operation.
-The order of the target follows the usual quantum register -> classical register -> Z-register order.
-Basically, it works the same way as :meth:`~mimiqcircuits.Circuit.push` except that no circuit is passed as an argument.
+As you can see in the code above, to generate your own gate declaration you will need to instantiate :class:`~mimiqcircuits.Circuit`.
+A circuit is created by sequentially applying operations using :meth:`~mimiqcircuits.Circuit.push`, where each operation is followed by its targets.
+The target order follows the standard convention quantum register -> classical register -> Z-register order. passed as an argument.

 .. doctest::